 My lungs scream at me, but I put on a burst of speed, determined to reach the gates before news of the Circuit fire breaks out.
 I'm not about to let Yumi's murderer take my place as the last human left on Earth.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, APencilinherhandWrite a Review